-That relationship is about to get even more complicated with the passage of Michigan’s new auto No-Fault law.
-It’s important that car accident victims know what their legal rights are and how Medicaid cover auto accident injuries under the new Michigan No-Fault law.
+It’s important that car accident victims know what their legal rights are and how Medicaid cover auto accident injuries under the Michigan No-Fault law.

-Has Medicaid covered auto accident injuries in Michigan previously?
+Has Medicaid covered auto accident injuries in Michigan historically?

 Historically, Medicaid was not supposed to cover auto accident injuries in Michigan.
 Like Medicare, Medicaid is a “secondary payer” under federal law, meaning that it would not pay for a car accident victim’s medical care and treatment if a third-party such as No-Fault auto insurance has the “legal liability” to pay.
 (42 U.S.C.
 1396a(a)(25)(A); 42 CFR § 433.138(a))

 However, in the rare, unintended circumstance that Medicaid did end up covering auto accident injuries – even though No-Fault insurance coverage was available – Medicaid would always seek reimbursement from the car accident victim.
 (42 U.S.C.
 1396a(a)(25)(B); 42 CFR § 433.139)

 Typically, reimbursement involved Medicaid’s assertion of a lien on a car accident victim’s third-party tort recovery for pain and suffering compensation.

 And, as I will discuss more below, presently and in the future, Medicaid may assert liens on all “excess” medical and economic damages that a car accident victim claims in a third-party tort claim for pain and suffering compensation.
 (MCL 500.3135(3)(c))